Frequently Asked Questions

 No. There is no cost to the donor’s family for organ and tissue donation.
 Donor Alliance, a non-profit organization, assumes all costs associated with recovering and processing organs and tissues for transplant once death has been declared and authorization is confirmed through the donor registry, or from the family in lieu of registration; these costs are never passed on to the donor family.
-Our business model, culture and values are all built on respecting and appreciating the gift of donation.
-We find this is a comfort to both donor families and recipients.
-Eventually, these costs are reimbursed by transplant centers, once a transplant is completed, and the center, in turn, will bill private and public insurance plans.
+Costs are reimbursed by transplant centers, once a transplant is completed, and the center, in turn, will bill private and public insurance plans.
 Hospital expenses incurred before the donation of organs or tissue in attempt to save the donor’s life and funeral expenses remain the responsibility of the donor’s family.

 I think I may need an organ transplant.
 How do I get added to the list?